 Store your emergency fund in a safe (won’t lose value) and liquid (can quickly access the money as needed) account.
 The most recommended – for good reason – is a bank saving or money market account.
 The interest rates will be horrible (at least they are in 2016) but don’t think of the emergency fund as money “invested”.
 Instead, think of it as money set aside as “insurance”.
 It isn’t directly used to help create wealth; but it does help because it allows you to keep on your wealth building plan, and also to avoid taking on debt, in the event of an emergency.

 If you don’t have an emergency fund starter at all, first consider a starter emergency fund of just $1,000.
 Gather this as quickly as you can so you have some level of buffer between you and unexpected expenses.
 Then you can build from there as appropriate for your overall personal financial plan.

 Having a fully-funded emergency fund will help you sleep better at night.
 Trust me, it really does.

 The emergency fund is just one step in developing a complete financial plan for you and your family – it is an essential early step though.
-If you would like to speak with a financial coach about helping to educate and guide you through improving your financial fitness, and working toward the stress-free life of your dreams, you can contact us to speak with a coach and learn how they can help you through this process.
+If you would like to speak with a fee-only financial advisor and money coach about helping to educate and guide you through improving your financial fitness, and working toward the stress-free life of your dreams, you can contact us to speak with a coach and learn how they can help you through this process.